For more interesting stories, please check out our latest book, “FilipiKnow: Amazing Facts & Figures Every Pinoy Must Know.”

 Among them are Nicolasa Dayrit, the beautiful maiden from Pampanga who once helped settle the conflict between Luna and Mascardo; and Nelly Boustead, who was at the middle of a love triangle involving Luna and Rizal.

 Dr. Vivencio Jose, author of the Luna biography upon which the film was largely based, also mentioned Conchita Castillo as a “smart and strong-willed woman” who “captivated the heart of Antonio, too.”
 A few days before his death, Luna even sent a touching letter to Castillo which further revealed the general’s patriotic side:

 “Tell our fellowmen that Independence cannot be obtained from rose beds with comfort and without the corresponding risk.
 Independence is attained after a period of fighting, of suffering, afflictions, and bloodletting.”

-9. Joven Hernando (Aaron Villaflor) is also a fictional character.
-His name is “young” or “youthful” in Spanish.
+9. Joven Hernando (Aaron Villaflor) is a fictional character.
+His name means “young” or “youthful” in Spanish.

 10. Lieutenant Garcia was a real person.

 Unlike Isabel and Joven, Lieutenant Garcia is not a fictional character.
 Dr. Vivencio Jose said that Garcia was a “modest, soft-spoken, very brave, and loyal soldier of the republic, Gen. Luna’s favorite.”